jakshi/lysenko.dev/content/post/2019-year-sum-up.md

 * sleep 8 hours per day.
 * Have a weight <= 90 kg.
-* fix my health problems.
+* fix my health problems - IN PROGRESS, one issue fixed.
 * make my eyesight better than before.
-* travel to 1 new foreign country.
+* travel to 1 new foreign country - DONE.
 * start programming on golang.
 * have 50$ per hour rates.
 * start speaking on Thai language, even if it will be very simple talks.